 Research Program Information

-The WED Foundation honors promising scientists whose work supports the goals of the Foundation through our WED Research Grant Program.
+The RLS Foundation honors promising scientists whose work supports the goals of the Foundation through our RLS Research Grant Program.

-One important way that we foster change is to promote innovative research that will impact the lives of individuals living with Willis-Ekbom disease.
+One important way that we foster change is to promote innovative research that will impact the lives of individuals living with restless legs syndrome.
 The Foundation strives to spur the research community to generate novel ideas to unlock the mysteries that will ultimately lead to a cure for this often devastating disease.
-On behalf of the WED/RLS patient community, the Foundation wants a safe, well-tolerated, and durable treatment for WED/RLS--in short, a cure--or ways to improve patients' quality of life.
+On behalf of the RLS patient community, the Foundation wants a safe, well-tolerated, and durable treatment for RLS--in short, a cure--or ways to improve patients' quality of life.